Oran-123/Cheap-Chopping-Chops/README.md

 ### Book Now Section

 Desktop >992px
-* A transparent b	ox includes blurb on the offers that customer can receive when they join the wait list and a button to bring them to a page to join the wait list
+* A transparent box includes blurb on the offers that customer can receive when they join the wait list and a button to bring them to a page to join the wait list

 Small Devices <992px
 * The section is positioned below the hero image otherwise it would cover too much of the image